Brianstjames/cybersecurity-portfolio/2025-05-23 DayInReview.md

 - netstat (short for network statistics) is a command-line tool used to display detailed information about a computer's network connections, routing tables, and network interface statistics. nslookup - Windows command-line tool used to display DNS information, not as thorough as dig (which is a Linux command-line tool native. ping command test for connectivity. tracert - command tracks hops.
--ARP LAN has an ip address but is looking for the mac address.
+- ARP LAN has an ip address but is looking for the mac address.
 ACLs Access Control list is table on a firewall filter.
 They filter packets based on parameters like ip address, mac addresses, port numbers, and etc.
 NAC Network Access Control - is a security  solution that enforces policies on devices trying to access a network, ensuring only authorized  and compliant devices can connect.
 SVI Switched Viritual interface - is a virtual interface on a Layer 3 switch that provides routing and Layer 3 IP connectivity to VLANs (Virtual LANs).
 IDS detection - intrusion detection system is a security tool  that monitors network traffic or system activities to identify and alert on potential malicious behavior, policy violations, or security threats.